SretkoSreten/SretkoSreten/README.md

 - ⚡ Fun fact: ...
 Yet dont know machine learning and ai -->

-Hi there, I'm SretkoSreten 👋
+Hi there, I'm SretkoSreten
-Website Twitter Follow

 I'm Developer
-🌱 I’m currently learning everything 🤣
+🌱 I’m currently learning backend 🤣
-👯 I’m looking to collaborate with other content creators 🥅 2022 Goals: Contribute more to Open Source projects
+👯 I’m looking to collaborate with other content creators 🥅 2022 Goals: Contribute more to Open Source projects and get new friends

 Languages and Tools:
 ![](images/github-small.png)